Reasons to Love Linux

 While Microsoft Windows works according to a standard digital marketing model, where a product is produced and sold to the end user, Linux works with an open-source software model.
 As open-source software, its source code is published and available to the general public.

-Let’s consider the most significant differences between the Linux and Windows operating systems in more detail.
+Let us look at the significant differences between the Linux and Windows operating systems in more detail.

 Access to Source Code